tilln/jmeter-iso8583/README.md

     in the JMeter property `jmeter.iso8583.arqcInputTags` (default: `9F02,9F03,9F1A,95,5F2A,9A,9C,9F37,82,9F36,9F10`).
     Missing ARQC input tags will be ignored, i.e. no validation is performed that all mandatory tags are present.

+    The JMeter property `jmeter.iso8583.arqcFromFullIADForCVNs` (default: `12,16`; since v1.2)
+    determines for which CVNs the entire Issuer Application Data (tag `9F10`) is to be included in the ARQC calculation instead of the CVR portion only.

     **Note:** Changed behaviour!
 For v1.0 the data in this field is *appended* to the automatically extracted fields, whereas as of v1.1 data in this field overrides the extraction.
 - *Padding (hex)* (since v1.1): Padding bytes to append to transaction data before ARQC calculation